 EYE ON SPIRITUALITY: MAKING PEACE WITH DEATH

 Timing death in Vedic astrology is a very difficult art and is not taught as much as in ancient times.
 In my first reading with Chakrapani Ullal in 1985, he told me that I would live to 88 and after studying death cycles, I see that he was correct.
-Yet, I feel that we have a number of X-Factors now with fears of nuclear war, Bioweapon labs in the Ukraine and our “friends” at the World Economic Forum and Bill Gates reminding us that the planet would be better off if we had fewer people.
+Yet, I feel that we have several X-Factors now with fears of nuclear war, bioweapons, and many evil people in world governments today who do not value human life.

 My spiritual teacher reflecting on death notes: